Product Development and Integrative Technology

 - If you have a foreign qualifying exam

 - If you are applying for admission with special approval

 1 July at 12 midday

-- If you have a Danish qualifying exam (including applicants completing an AP degree from Denmark before the deadline)
+- If you have a Danish qualifying exam (including applicants completing an AP degree from Denmark before 1 July)

 Before we can process your application, we need all the appropriate documents as proof of the information you have provided in your application.

 All our Bachelor top-up degrees start on Wednesday 25 August 2021.